Updated 2026

 Which is faster, Qdrant or Memory Spine?

 Qdrant likely wins on pure vector similarity benchmarks thanks to its Rust implementation.
-Memory Spine achieves sub-25ms search latency with hybrid FTS5 + vector search, which is fast enough for real-time agent interactions.
+Memory Spine achieves sub-25ms on 160K+ vectors with hybrid FTS5 + vector search, which is fast enough for real-time agent interactions.
 The speed difference is negligible for agent memory workloads.

 Can I use Qdrant for AI agent memory?